This Is The Coolest Wedding Collection To Come Out Of Bridal Fashion Week

 “There's a very big challenge to the idea of tradition,” she says.
 “I think that that's a lot of what my brand is about — being kind of unapologetic and doing your own thing, your own vibe.”
 With a slew of separates, the brand, which counts Oprah Winfrey, Megan Fox, and Adele as fans, is offering pieces that can be mixed and matched for all nuptial occasions, much like LaPointe’s clients did before.

-How did a designer who has come to be loved for her saturated color palettes feel about offering a lineup of mostly white and cream pieces?
+How did a designer who has come to be loved for her saturated colour palettes feel about offering a lineup of mostly white and cream pieces?
 According to LaPointe, that is “the most exciting part.”
-She adds this new phase will “highlight all other aspects that you might not pick up first when you see my clothes, because that color hits so immediately.”
-Indeed, all the recognizable details that make up the brand’s effortlessly cool DNA are still there and fully on display, including the detachable feather cuffs, sequins, and silky fabrics.
+She adds this new phase will “highlight all other aspects that you might not pick up first when you see my clothes, because that colour hits so immediately.”
+Indeed, all the recognisable details that make up the brand’s effortlessly cool DNA are still there and fully on display, including the detachable feather cuffs, sequins, and silky fabrics.

 Advertisement